25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 • Ivy Lodge: Stay in a classic mansion house complete with a turret and gothic woodwork.
 In the heart of Newport Mansion District and less than a mile from Newport Harbor, all rooms also have fireplaces for the ultimate romantic weekend evenings.

-• America’s Cup Inn: Set along cobblestones street with gaslights, and decorated with colonial period furnishings, this is a classic New England B&B. Rooms have 4-poster mahogany beds or antique wicker furnishings.
+• America’s Cup Inn: Set along a cobblestone street with gaslights, and decorated with colonial period furnishings, this is a classic New England B&B. Rooms have 4-poster mahogany beds or antique wicker furnishings.

 Block Island